 Selection criteria

-The award is open to any athlete over the age of 16 who currently exhibits excellence in representative or competitive sport.
-All candidates must have a Bridlewood address (including Emerald Meadows and Monahan Landing) as their primary residence.
-Leadership in their field and community involvement activities will also be considered.
+All candidates must have a Bridlewood address, which includes Emerald Meadows and Monahan Landing, as their primary residence.
+Leadership in their field and involvement in community activities will also be considered in the selection process.

 Paul Van Steen Winners